Bee: As alternative medicine

 Apitherapy is a branch of alternative medicine that uses honey bee products, including raw honey, royal jelly, pollen, propolis, beeswax and apitoxin (Bee venom).
 The claim that apitherapy treats cancer, which some proponents of apitherapy make, remains unsupported by evidence-based medicine.

 Stings

-The painful stings of bees are mostly associated with the poison gland and the Dufour's gland which are abdominal exocrine glands containing various chemicals.
+The painful stings of bees are associated with the poison gland and the Dufour's gland which are abdominal exocrine glands containing various chemicals.
 In Lasioglossum leucozonium, the Dufour's Gland mostly contains octadecanolide as well as some eicosanolide.
 There is also evidence of n-triscosane, n-heptacosane, and 22-docosanolide.